“Advertising has a thousand principles, one purpose, and no morals.”

 - Advertising Progress: American Business and the Rise of Consumer Marketing

 - The Mirror Makers: A History of American Advertising and its Creators

 I wonder what Adams would think today.
 What would he make of the evolution of advertising from newspapers, to radio, to TV, and now to internet advertising and ads in mobile apps?
 Would he even be amazed that we are bombarded with even more advertising than he was subjected to?
 Maybe the quote that inspired this post can give us a clue.

-Do you want more stories like this?
-Then subscribe to Inside Adams — it’s free!
+If you want more stories like this then please subscribe to Inside Adams — it’s free!